scherermichael-oss/gitlog-semver/README.md

 ### Matching commit messages

-You can also get a list of commit messages that mach the given labels.
+You can also get a list of commit messages that match the given labels.

 ```javascript
 gitlogSemver(labels, (err, releaseType, messages) => {